Skip to Content

 *Note!
 There is no extra charge for bicycles on the ferries.
 Motorcycles are not allowed.

-Boats run from the 1st of November to the 30th of April.
+Boats run from September to April.
 Always confirm departure times and prices with the company as they might change.

 Be aware that due to the weather conditions, you can wait for a boat for 2-4 days if you’re short on time think twice before choosing this option.
-If you have time El Mosco is not a bad place for waiting; there are a couple of mountains while waiting you can do day hikes.
+You can do day hikes from Villa O’Higgins while waiting for a boat.

 Candelario Mancilla